mdekstrand/cs533-web/resources/software.md

 ## About Conda

 Anaconda (and Miniconda, described at the end of this document) is a scientific software distribution.
-It is built around the Conda package manager.
+That is, it is a collection of software such as Python, Jupyter, and Pandas for supporting scientific computation.
+It is built around the Conda package manager, which it uses to actually install the software.

 Conda installs precompiled binary versions of software, including but not limited to Python packages.
 The versions of Scientific Python software distributed through Conda are compiled against